formsintegrations/integration-of-zoho-crm-and-wpforms/readme.txt

 📹 For video tutorial visit our [Channel]().

 🎉 Key Benefits of Plugin :
-Using  wpforms to Zoho CRM plugin, you can manage your customers, sales, and leads.When a customer submit form on your site, it will be saved as leads or contact in to ZOHO CRM automatically.You can see the information in real time.
+Using  WPForms to Zoho CRM plugin, you can manage your customers, sales, and leads.When a customer submit form on your site, it will be saved as leads or contact in to ZOHO CRM automatically.You can see the information in real time.
 This gives your business a simple and powerful solution to managing your contacts.

 ✨ Overview of other products we are offering :